WorksOnArm/equinix-metal-arm64-cluster/.github/ISSUE_TEMPLATE/request-migration-to-new-altra-systems--woa-.md

 some other suitable acknowledgement.

 Approved projects are subject to a 90 day review process for termination.
-When you are done with the project, please let `info@worksonarm.com` know so that we can reuse the hardware for someone else!
+When you are done with the project or there is a change in ownership, please add commet on this issue so that we can reuse the hardware for someone else!

-Sometimes projects change ownership or key people.
-Please let `info@worksonarm.com` know promptly if we need to communicate with new folks.

 For more project information, see the following social channels: